 DMG passive sensing

-DMG Passive Sensing allows a STA to use DMG Beacon frame transmissions for sensing by enabling a STA to acquire information about the beacons directions and the PCP/AP location.
+DMG Passive Sensing allows a STA to use DMG Beacon frame transmissions for sensing by enabling a STA to acquire information about the beacons direction and the PCP/AP location.

 A PCP/AP advertises the capability to perform passive sensing in the DMG Sensing Short Capabilities element (see 9.4.2.324 (DMG Sensing Short Capabilities element)).
-The PCP/AP shall set the Sensing Support field(#1505) of the Short DMG Sensing Capabilities field to 1 to indicate it supports any type of sensing.
-The PCP/AP shall set the Passive Sensing Support field to 1 if it supports DMG passive sensing.
-The PCP/AP shall set the Accurate Timing of Beacons to 1 if the SBIFS between beacon transmission in the BTI is exactly where is defined in Table 20-4 (Timing related parameters).
-The PCP/AP shall set the Location Available field to 1 if it can provide an LCI field in a DMG Passive Sensing Beacon Information element (see 9.4.2.331 (DMG Passive Sensing Beacon Information element)).
+The PCP/AP shall set the Sensing Support field(#1505) of the Short DMG Sensing Capabilities field to 1 to indicate that it supports any type of sensing.
+The PCP/AP shall set the Passive Sensing Support field to 1, if it supports DMG passive sensing.
+The PCP/AP shall set the Accurate Timing of Beacons to 1 if the SBIFS between beacon transmissions in the BTI is exactly where is defined in Table 20-4 (Timing related parameters).
+The PCP/AP shall set the Location Available field to 1, if it can provide an LCI field in a DMG Passive Sensing Beacon Information element (see 9.4.2.331 (DMG Passive Sensing Beacon Information element)).

-A STA requests information about DMG Beacon frame transmission from a PCP/AP by sending an Information Request frame with the Element ID of the DMG Passive Sensing Beacon Information element in the Request Element field.
+A STA requests information about a DMG Beacon frame transmission from a PCP/AP by sending an Information Request frame with the Element ID of the DMG Passive Sensing Beacon Information element in the Request Element field.
 The PCP/AP responds with an Information Response frame that includes a DMG Passive Sensing Beacon Information element and one or more DMG Beacon Sector Descriptor elements (see 9.4.2.332 (DMG Beacon Sector Descriptor element)).
 The Sector Azimuth, Sector Elevation, Azimuth Beamwidth, and Elevation Beamwidth fields in the Sector Descriptors field within the DMG Beacon Sector Descriptor element shall be reported in earth coordinates if the Earth Coordinates field within the Short DMG Sensing Capabilities field is equal to 1 and in an arbitrary STA’s coordinate system if the Earth Coordinates field is equal to 0(*0506).